 Whence vs. from whence

-Whence, according to its conventional definition, means from where, so the phrase from whence is technically redundant.
-But this doesn’t stop people from using from whence.
-When hearing the sentence Whence came you?, one may feel something is missing—specifically, a preposition—even though the sentence is technically correct.
-That’s why from whence is so often used instead of whence alone.
-What often happens is a modern writer wishes to add a literary flourish but ends up treating whence the same as where or which—for example:
+Whence, according to its conventional definition, means from where, so the phrase from whence is logically redundant.
+But this doesn’t stop people from using from whence, a phrase that has been common for centuries.
+When hearing the sentence Whence came you?, one may feel something is missing—specifically, a preposition—even though the sentence is well constructed without it.
+That’s why from whence is so often used instead of whence alone, as in these examples:

 The tide changed, returned to from whence it came, and is rising.
 [CounterPunch]